-Adjacent to Uptown, the North End is an emerging area of Charlotte, brimming with possibilities and is a focus area of the Applied Innovation Corridor.
+Adjacent to Uptown, the North End is an emerging area of Charlotte is the focus area of the Applied Innovation Corridor.
 A counterpoint to the successful, historic South End district, the North End contains the established neighborhoods bounded by I-277, I-77, I-85 and North Davidson Street.
 The City of Charlotte is targeting this area for investment through many means, including the Community Investment Plan (CIP).
-In 2014 and 2016, Charlotte voters approved $146 million in city bonds for public improvements for housing and neighborhoods.
+Charlotte voters approved city bonds for public improvements for housing and neighborhoods.
 A portion of these funds is being channeled for investment in North End through projects identified in the Applied Innovation Corridor, with a specific focus on redevelopment opportunities and jobs creation.

-A list of potential infrastructure projects was prepared, shared with stakeholders and refined throughout 2015.
-The projects included investments in new street connections, streetscapes, sidewalk and bikeway improvements, development of key catalyst sites and improved connections for pedestrians, bicyclists, motorists and transit users.
+Working alongside residents, the City has been developing and refining potential infrastructure projects including investments in new street connections, streetscapes, sidewalk and bikeway improvements and improved connections for pedestrians, bicyclists, motorists and transit users.

 Priority projects identified

 On March 11, 2015, the potential infrastructure projects were reviewed and vetted with a gathering of 59 community members at an open house and stakeholder workshop held in the North End.
 In small groups using maps, participants reviewed and discussed ten large infrastructure projects, a number of small connectivity projects and other related bicycle/pedestrian improvement projects under consideration.
 A few additional infrastructure projects were identified for further consideration as a result of this engagement with the community.
-A Stakeholder Workshop Summary is available here.
+View the Stakeholder Workshop Summary.

-Over the summer, City of Charlotte staff prepared and applied a number of criteria to further refine the list of projects to proceed into further development.
-The complete list of potential infrastructure projects considered is here.
+City of Charlotte staff prepared and applied a number of criteria to further refine the list of projects to proceed into further development.
+View the complete list of potential infrastructure projects considered.
 The criteria included:

 - Estimated cost

-- Stakeholder input – is the community in favor of the project, how is it favored in comparison to the other projects?
+- Stakeholder input – Is the community in favor of the project, and how is it favored in comparison to the other projects?

-- Market analysis – is the project in vicinity of an area that has been identified with strong potential for development in the short-term?
+- Market analysis – Is the project near an area that has been identified with strong potential for development in the short-term?